microsoft/PubSec-Info-Assistant/infra/README.md

 ## Next steps

 At this point deployment is complete.
-Please go to the [Using the IA copilot template for the first time](../README.md#using-ia-copilot-template-for-the-first-time) section and complete the following steps.
+Please go to the [Using the IA agent template for the first time](../README.md#using-ia-agent-template-for-the-first-time) section and complete the following steps.